Historical Figures

 Origen (185-253 AD; 'Christian' Scholar; Ascetic; Theologian) [1]

-1 Heretical teaching of the preexistence of souls: When God created the world, the souls which had previously existed without bodies became incarnate.
-[1] [2]
+1 Heretical teaching of the preexistence of souls: ~When G-d created the world, the souls which had previously existed without bodies became incarnate.~ [1] [2]

 3 He excluded the books of James, 2 Peter, and 2&3 John from his canon.
 [1]